-- Place mozzarella and cream cheese in a large microwave-safe bowl, and microwave on high for 30 seconds.
+- Place shredded mozzarella (2 Ounces) and cream cheese (2 Ounces) in a large microwave-safe bowl, and microwave on high for 30 seconds.

 - Use a rubber spatula to combine ingredients.
 If not melted enough to combine, microwave for 15-second intervals until they're workable.

-- Add almond flour and egg, and mix to fully combine.
+- Add almond flour (1 cup) and egg (1), and mix to fully combine.
 You'll want to work quickly here before the cheese has a chance to set.

 - Use damp hands to roll your dough in a ball, and place in the fridge for 30 minutes.

 - Pinch off pieces of dough, and roll them into 3/4" thick balls.

 - Roll each piece against the tines of a fork to make ridges.

 - Heat olive oil (1 Tablespoon) to a large nonstick over medium-high heat.

 - Cook on each side until lightly golden (about 1-2 minutes).